 We're queso connoisseurs over here at Wide Open Eats.
 We've tasted our way through the best in Texas, and are still out here fighting the good fight for queso without Velveeta.
 We always take queso recipes with a grain of salt, literally, because most American interpretations of this dish stray from the traditional.
 Tex-Mex versions will use Monterey Jack cheese, but Mexican queso recipes will stick to asadero or chihuahua cheeses.
 Whatever the version or technique, though, only one thing matters: how good is it?

-Recently, Delish pitted the Pioneer Woman's queso recipe against Joanna Gaines' queso recipe in Magnolia Table and no one was expecting the results.
+Recently, we thought to pit the Pioneer Woman's queso recipe against Joanna Gaines' queso recipe in Magnolia Table and no one was expecting the results.
 Before we get into who won, though, let's talk about these two very different recipes.

-Ree's recipe for queso dip also calls for 2 pounds of Velveeta in a large nonstick skillet, but also included hot breakfast sausage, onion, diced tomatoes, green chiles, and jalapeños.
+On the other hand, the Food Network star's recipe for queso dip also calls for 2 pounds of Velveeta in a large nonstick skillet, but also includes hot breakfast sausage, onion, diced tomatoes, green chiles, and jalapeños.
 She calls for Ro-tel in addition to the 2 cans of chopped green chiles, which makes this recipe more pantry-friendly than Jojo's fresher version with its cilantro and tomatoes.
 You could use fresh green chiles, of course, but chopped green chilies just save time.
 The addition of meat makes this recipe, in true Pioneer Woman style, cowboy friendly and the fairly standard flavors mean this is essentially a basic cheese dip.

 Are you ready to make your own queso?
 We have a few recipes we love, from our Queso Fundido to Chile Con Queso.
 Learn more about authentic queso, make our own Authentic White Queso recipe this weekend!